bis-med-it/SDMX-dashboard-generator/CONTRIBUTING.md

 ## Licensing

 Please note that the SDMX Dashboard Generator has a [License](LICENCE.pdf).
-By participating in this project, you acknowledge to comply with it.
+By participating in this project, you acknowledge and accept to comply with it.

 ## How To Contribute